edvin/tornadofx-guide/Part 4 - Design Patterns/ViewModel and Validation.md

 By default validation will happen when the input value changes.
 The input value is always an `ObservableValue<T>`, and the default trigger simply listens for changes.
 You can however choose to validate when the input field looses focus, or when a save button is clicked for instance.
 The following ValidationTriggers can be configured for each validator:

-- `ValidationTrigger.OnChange()` - Validate when input value changes, optionally after a given delay in milliseconds
+- `OnChange` - Validate when input value changes, optionally after a given delay in milliseconds
-- `ValidationTrigger.OnBlur()` - Validate when the input field looses focus
+- `OnBlur` - Validate when the input field looses focus
-- `ValidationTrigger.Never()` - Only validate when `ValidationContext.validate()` is called
+- `Never` - Only validate when `ValidationContext.validate()` is called

 ### ValidationContext